-Our initial product development strategy has utilised TAOS for regenerative medicine applications in bone repair (orthopedics) to provide important validation of the technology in cell therapy and regenerative medicine in general.
+Our initial product development strategy utilised TAOS for high value regenerative medicine applications in bone repair to provide important validation of the technology, including in cell therapy.

 IntraStem™ provides additional product opportunities, as it has a broad range of potential applications including gene therapy and ex vivo cell therapy modification and offers major advantages over current approaches.

-Locate is currently evaluating a number of new cell and gene therapy product opportunities across ex vivo, local in vivo and systemic in vivo applications both for in-house development and for potential third party collaborations.
+Locate is currently evaluating a number of new advanced medicine product opportunities both for in-house development and for potential third party collaborations.

-For more information on partnering opportunities for our technologies or our development programmes, please see our Partnering page.
+For more information on partnering opportunities, please see our Partnering page.

 Our current product development pipeline includes the following high value bone repair applications:

 TAOS® incorporating an undisclosed antibiotic for the treatment of osteomyelitis.
-This lead programme, which is expected to be on the market in 2020, is partnered with an undisclosed orthopaedics company and has validated the TAOS platform.
+This lead programme is partnered with an undisclosed orthopaedics company and has validated the TAOS platform.